 Yeast have been used for centuries to produce foods like bread, beer and wine.
 In all these cases, we exploit the ability of yeast to ferment sugar, a process which releases carbon dioxide and produces ethyl alcohol.
 In 1857 Louis Pasteur noticed that yeast consume more glucose under anaerobic conditions than they do under aerobic conditions.
-This is now called the Pasteur effect in his honor.
+This is know called the Pasteur effect in his honor.

-Cellular respiration is the set of the metabolic reactions that the cells use to convert the energy in nutrients into ATP.
+Cellular respiration is the set of the metabolic reactions that the cells use to convert the energy in nutrients into adenosine triphosphate (ATP).
 The process involves electrons being passed from one molecule to the next in a chain of reactions.
 Remember, when a molecule loses an electron it is oxidized and when it accepts an electron it is reduced.
 In order for ATP to be synthesized from ADP and P, energy must be transferred to ADP to allow for the attachment of the third P. This process occurs continually in most cells.
-The pathway of electrons follows a succession of electron transport molecules which causes a transfer of protons across the inner mitochondrial membrane.
-The resulting proton gradient can be used to do work.
+The pathway of electrons is necessary, since their movement through a succession of electron transport molecules allows for a transfer of protons through a membrane.
+This results in the development of an excess of protons on one side of the mitochondrial membrane.
+This proton gradient can be used to do work.
 In this case, the work is the transfer of energy to ATP.
 The flow of electrons is proportional to the rate of cellular respiration.